mmKoya/JetBrainsInternshipCodeCompletionAI/README.md

 This README provides an overview of the project’s objectives, dataset preparation methodology, and evaluation metrics.
-Please refer to individual scripts and configuration files for implementation details.
+Please refer to individual scripts for implementation details.